 Areas on which you'd like to focus

 Which parts of your business, behavior or life do you want to focus on in this particular session?
 Is it a specific area of your business, such as your customer conversions?
-Or maybe it’s a difficult situation you’re trying to dealing with, such as with a vendor or another person?
+Or is it a difficult situation you’re trying to dealing with, such as with a vendor or another person?

 Progress you have been making